 UR Medicine Lung Cancer Screening Program

-Screening is the non-invasive process of looking for a disease such as cancer in people who don’t have symptoms.
-Lung cancer screening uses a Low Dose CT scan (LDCT) to look closely at the lungs each year.
+Lung cancer screening is the non-invasive process of looking for a disease such as cancer in people who don’t have symptoms.
+Screening uses a Low Dose CT scan (LDCT) to look closely at the lungs each year.
 Research has shown that using LDCT scans to screen people at higher risk of lung cancer saves lives.

 In the United States, lung cancer may be the second most common cancer in men and women, BUT lung cancer is the leading cause of death from cancer.